DreymaR/BigBagKbdTrixPKL/README.md

     - The most advanced way of using this may be the Mother-of-DeadKeys which allows really fancy "tap dances"!
     - Holding down <kbd>Shift</kbd> and/or <kbd>AltGr</kbd> while first holding or while tapping the <kbd>Ext</kbd> key affects which Ext layer you get.
 * In EPKL_Layouts you can use shorthand (@#) for KbdType/CurlMod/HardMod etc, or set the layout folder path directly.
+    - For most users it'll be much more handy to use the Layout Picker from the `Layout/Settings…` menu.
+    - The Layout Picker creates a `EPKL_Layouts_Override.ini` file if necessary, and writes to it.
-    - For Extend set an Extend file and a working Extend modifier.
-The latter needs to be mapped to a key.
+    - For Extend (on by default), set an Extend file and map the Extend modifier to a key in your layout.
     - My _eD_Extend mappings file is in the Files folder.
 Look inside it to learn more.
 * In the layout folder(s) you've chosen, you may edit the layout.ini files further if required.
 See below.
     - Mod remaps, help image specifications, Extend key, key mappings etc can be set in the LayStack .ini files.
     - Many layouts use a BaseLayout.
 Most mappings may be there, so the top layout.ini only has to change a few keys.
 * To learn more about remaps, see the [_eD_Remap.ini][MapIni] file.
-They can even turn Colemak into QWERTY (oh no...!).
+They can even turn Colemak into QWERTY (oh no…!).
 * There's a file for named literals/PowerStrings.
 These are useable by layouts, Extend and dead keys.
-* Also, a Dead Key file.
+* There's a Dead Key file too.
 DKs are mapped as @###.
 Pressing the key then a release glyph may produce something new!
     - There are help images for DKs, these can be very useful as they show what releases are in different shift states.
     - I haven't made images for all variants though, so there may be minor discrepancies.
 * Layout folders aren't premade for every variant, board and mod combo, as there are so many of them.
 See below.